SystemHeda/Septa/vision/ethics_and_scope.md

 - Aviation and communication regulations
 - Ethical and humanitarian standards

-The maintainers of this repository are (not responsible) for misuse or unauthorized adaptations.
+The maintainers of this repository are **not responsible** for misuse or unauthorized adaptations